 - The Front Top Plate Flashing sits on the top plate and comes down the front of the shed over the top of the front wall cladding.
 The folded edge of the flashing is on the front part of the flashing. - Place the flashing on the top plate with the folded edge facing down.
-Ensure that it is flush with the timber at each end and nail in place using 4 x 30mm clouts on the top, down into the top plate.
+Ensure that it is flush with the timber at each end and nail it into the top plate place using 5 x 30mm clouts.